Ohrid holidays

 Saraiste beach

-Just a short stroll from Ohrid's Old Town and port you'll find the small and pebbly Saraiste beach, perfect if you fancy a quick dip.
+Just a short stroll from Ohrid's Old Town and port is the small and pebbly Saraiste beach.
 Steps lead down into the water from the sunbathing area, and the beach looks out across the lake and towards the mountains.
 It's a great spot to chill out with a drink and admire the view, and there are restaurants right next to the beach so you can easily grab a bite to eat too.

 Potpesh beach

-Walk along the lakefront promenade from Ohrid's Old Town to get to Potpesh beach, a small stretch of pebble shoreline with a sun loungers for hire and a great view of the lake.
+Walk along the lakefront promenade from Ohrid's Old Town to get to Potpesh beach, a small stretch of pebble shoreline with sun loungers for hire and a great view of the lake.
 Soak up the summer sun on the beach, lounge in the shade under the trees, or wade out into the water for a swim.
-And there's a restaurant just behind the beach with tables looking out over the water – we love an al fresco lunch.
+There's a restaurant just behind the beach with tables looking out over the water.

 Kaneo beach

 A 15-minute stroll away, tucked just below the cliff edge is Kaneo beach, a tiny rocky shoreline with sun loungers and a floating pontoon.
-The view of the lake and surrounding mountains from here is fab, and if you look up to your right you can see the tip of the Church of St John at Kaneo too.
-There are traditional seafood restaurants to either side with shady terraces that jut out over the lake, ideal for lingering over lunch and enjoying the scenery.
+The views of the lake and surrounding mountains are lovely, and if you look up to your right you can see the tip of the Church of St John at Kaneo too.

 Shopping